Space Thunder Kids

 This robot is apparently called Solar Mac 1, and the Dark Emperor hates Solar Mac One so much that he sends the blue-skinned, bearded Commander Dolly to demand that the Earth turn over the one weapon they have that can defeat the Dark Emperor.
 And just to be a dick about it, Commander Dolly unleashes a giant fanged robot monster thing to blow up the UN and cause volcanoes to erupt.
 It turns out that the earth actually has three kick-ass giant robots: Solar Mac 1, Zortek 2, and Tiger SX-3, which looks just like Solar Mac 1 but drawn at a slightly different angle.
 With those robots under our command, the Earth refuses to capitulate.

 Further hijinks are being mounted by someone who is maybe called General Mon, who is a green-skinned alien with a giant forehead.
 Working with a nefarious human general who bears a suspicious resemblance to father of North Korean Kim Il-sung, Mon decides that the key to success is kidnapping Dr. Sun, creator of the giant transforming robots.
 Considering that he’s already built the robots and the crews are already trained and flying around in the robots, I’m not sure what kidnapping Dr. Sun will accomplish.
 But whatever.
-It’s a plan hatched by a green dude with a giant head and a fat guy with a goiter who is supposed to be a stand-in for Kim Il-sung, so I guess that they can do anything at all should be impressive.
+It’s a plan hatched by fake Kim Il-sung and a green dude with a giant head, so I guess that they can do anything at all should be impressive.
 And it doesn’t really matter anyway, because these guys never get around to kidnapping Dr. Sun, and I don’t think there’s even a a character in this movie by that name.

 Just as it seems the mustache gap is about to doom Earth, three little kids launch the sleepy-eyed Zortek 2 to combat the alien armada.
 Seriously, this robot’s eyes make him look half-awake and stoned.
 No, wait.
 He’s not fighting the armada at all.
 He’s nowhere near that fight.
 No, he’s fighting that blinking monster from earlier, the one that destroyed the UN General Assembly but apparently didn’t.
 Well, that’s what happens when you send a stoner out to defend the earth.
 And while that monster was smashing cities a little while ago, now he seems to be hanging out by himself on a tiny uninhabited volcanic island.
 Zortek 2 gets his ass handed to him by the monster, which is probably what you should expect when you let teenagers pilot your giant robot.
 But then they shoot a crescent moon shaped razor off the top of their head and cause the monster to explode.
 Hooray!